awesome-os/universal-git/packages/monorepo/packages/universal-git-website/versioned_docs/version-0.70.7/plugin_fs.md

 Internally, `isomorphic-git` wraps the provided "callback" API functions using [`pify`](https://www.npmjs.com/package/pify).

-As of node v12 the `fs.promises` API has been stabilized. (`lightning-fs` also provides a `fs.promises` API!)
+As of node v12 the `fs.promises` API has been stabilized.
+(Most filesystem implementations provide a `fs.promises` API!)
 Nowadays, wrapping the callback functions with `pify` is redundant and potentially less performant than using the native promisified versions.
 Plus, if you're writing your own `fs` plugin, the `fs.promises` API lets you write straightforward implementations using `async / await` without the messy optional argument handling the callback API needs.
 Therefore a second API is now supported...